 Whether for a traffic citation, a desire for lower car insurance premiums, or a request from your boss, you need to find a course.
 As we mentioned, your Google search provides links to hundreds of courses, including some listed as driving safety courses or traffic school.
 Don’t let these differences in terminology slip you up.
 As long as the course is state-approved, defensive driving, driver safety classes, and traffic school all refer to the same type of course.

-With so many courses available, let’s dive right into our shortlist of options for you.
+With so many courses available, let’s dive right into our shortlist of options.

 Our Top 3 Defensive Driving Courses